 Dario C. Altieri, M.D.

-• Robert and Penny Fox Distinguished Professor, Immunology, Microenvironment and Metastasis Program
+Robert and Penny Fox Distinguished Professor, Genome Regulation and Cell Signaling Program

 Altieri is interested in how mechanisms of cellular adaptation or “plasticity” are universally exploited in cancer for disease maintenance and progression.
 Multiple cellular pathways of response to stress, metabolic rewiring, and control of cell death are invariably subverted in human tumors, and often confer more aggressive disease traits including the ability to disseminate to distant organs, or metastasis.
 A detailed, molecular, cellular, and genetic understanding of tumor plasticity could uncover new therapeutic targets and identify novel approaches to interfere with metastatic competence, which remains the primary cause of death for cancer patients.